NguyenMay94/pdsnd_github/README.md

 * The most common day of week
 * The most common start hour
 * The most commonly used start station
-* The ost commonly used end station
+* The most commonly used end station
 * The most frequent combination of start station and end station trip
 * Total travel time
 * Mean travel time